-To contrast, here’s a few not-so-good examples, especially within the context of our 4-week timeline:
+To contrast, here are a few not-so-good examples, especially within the context of our 4-week timeline:

 - How might we solve world hunger?

-Too broad, not specific enough to ideate around.
+Too broad, and not specific enough to ideate around.

 - How might we increase revenues through a new digital product line?